hestia-owner-eye/website.eye/src/site/thecitizens/en/index.md

 ---
+carbon_copy_recipient: databreach@the-citizens.com
+carbon_copy_description: Copy in the Citizens and we will follow up and help guide you through the process
 organization_type: Q5404
 mailto_template_name: MailtoAccessUK
 layout: thecitizens
 permalink: /en/thecitizens/index.html
+collective: ""
+inverse: true
+title: The Citizens
 lead: |-
   Are you concerned by the

   **Labour Party data breach**?
+lead_image: /assets/media/hero-rouge.png
 lead_image_caption: ""
+sar_title: ""
 sar_sub_title: Discover what the Labour Party (unintentionally) shared about you
-collective: ""
-inverse: true
-title: The Citizens
-lead_image: /assets/media/hero-rouge.png
-sar_title: ""
-carbon_copy_recipient: info@the-citizens.com
-carbon_copy_description: Copy in the Citizens and we will follow up and help guide you through the process
 ---
 ## The Citizens and The Eyeballs need your help!